Keep Your Distance: Land Division With Separation: Ordinal Approximation

 Assume for contradiction that every red rectangle overlaps all blue rectangles (and vice versa).
 Consider any two red rectangles.
 If their projections on the $x$-axis overlap, then, since the rectangles are disjoint, their projections on the $y$-axis do not overlap.
 Hence, we can rotate the plane so that one of the red rectangles (say, Red$_1$) lies entirely to the left of another red rectangle (say, Red$_2$).
 Since all blue rectangles overlap both Red$_1$ and Red$_2$, their projections on the $x$-axis must contain the projection of the space between the right side of Red$_1$ and the left side of Red$_2$.
 Now, since the blue rectangles are pairwise disjoint, they must lie in order vertically.
 Similar considerations imply that the red rectangles must lie in order horizontally; see Figure \ref{fig:r-fat}.

 In each family, there are two extreme rectangles (top and bottom blue rectangle; leftmost and rightmost red rectangle); we call the other $\lceil r\rceil$ rectangles in each family \emph{middle rectangles}.
-Let Red$_{\min}$ (resp., Blue$_{\min}$) be a red (resp., blue) rectangle with a minimum shorter side among all middle red (resp., blue) rectangles.
-Every red rectangle overlaps all blue rectangles.
-In particular, Red$_{\min}$ overlaps the $\lceil r\rceil$ middle blue rectangles and the space above and below them.
+Let Red$_{\min}$ (resp., Blue$_{\min}$) be a red (resp., blue) rectangle with a smallest shorter side among all middle red (resp., blue) rectangles.
+Since every red rectangle overlaps all blue rectangles, Red$_{\min}$ overlaps the $\lceil r\rceil$ middle blue rectangles and the space above and below them.
 Hence, the longer side of Red$_{\min}$ is strictly longer than the shorter sides of these $\lceil r\rceil$ middle blue rectangles combined.
-This implies
+This means that

 By a similar argument, we have